-Jurisdiction Permit Determining Authority Status of Application Ireland Licence to operate and maintain an interconnector Commission for Regulation of Utilities This is an end stage consent granted automatically, on application, to recipients of an Authorisation to Construct an Interconnector.
+Jurisdiction Permit Determining Authority Status of Application Ireland Consent to Lay Electric Cables Commission for Regulation of Utilities Draft Application submitted via PCI Unit, 12/06/2020.
+Ireland Licence to operate and maintain an interconnector Commission for Regulation of Utilities This is an end stage consent granted automatically, on application, to recipients of an Authorisation to Construct an Interconnector.
 Ireland Special Order Commission for Regulation of Utilities Will only be sought if agreement cannot be reached with landowners.